“Künstlerischer Lehrbeauftragter” for piano at the University of Cologne (1989 – 1999)

 Teaching/Classes: Piano ensemble/Chamber music, Piano Pedagogy, Piano Repertory

-Teaching/Master Classes: 76 international master classes and 1 – 2 week courses since 1999, in Lindlar and Heek (Germany) annually, at many Universities in Taiwan, USA and Germany, additional Master classes on music festivals in, Italy, Malaysia, Mexico, Berlin, Albuquerque (annually) and Santa Fe
+Teaching/Master Classes: 81 international master classes and 1 – 2 week courses since 1999, in Lindlar and Heek (Germany) annually, at many Universities in Taiwan, USA and Germany, additional Master classes on music festivals in, Italy, Malaysia, Mexico, Berlin, Albuquerque (annually) and Santa Fe until summer 2018.

-Performing: More than 1,000 recitals (solo and collaborative) in 46 years, nationally in Germany since 1970, internationally in Europe since 1987, in Asia and North-and South America sine 1999
+Performing: More than 1,000 recitals (solo and collaborative) in 48 years, nationally in Germany since 1970, internationally in Europe since 1987, in Asia and North-and South America sine 1999 until summer 2018.

-Compositions: 53 compositions – mostly cycles for piano solo, choir, ensembles, chamber music, among which one opera (Berlin Suite, finished 2011), one oratorio (Apocalypse, finished 2016), 4 volumes of 53 piano etudes (finished 2009), one cycle “Eclectic Eccentric” – 5 pieces for oboe and different instruments, and many other chamber music compositions for strings, recorders and other instruments.
+Compositions: 60 compositions – mostly cycles for piano solo, choir, ensembles, chamber music, among which one opera (Berlin Suite, finished 2011), one oratorio (Apocalypse, finished 2016), 4 volumes of 53 piano etudes (finished 2009), one cycle “Eclectic Eccentric” – 5 pieces for oboe and different instruments, and many other chamber music compositions for strings, recorders and other instruments.
 Most compositions have been world premiered and repeatedly performed by various artists and ensembles, choirs and orchestras on music festivals in Germany, Italy, Taiwan, Malaysia and USA.
-Many of them have been recorded on CD’s.
+Many of them have been recorded on CD’s until summer 2018.

-Festivals: Founder and Artistic Director of the “International Piano Festival Lindlar” (Germany), annual event since 2009 Founder and Artistic Director of “Streams,” International Festival for new spiritual and secular compositions in Brauweiler (Germany), 2010 and 2013 under “Schirmherrschaft” of the governor of the state Northrhinewestfalia.
+Festivals: Founder and Artistic Director of the “International Piano Festival Lindlar” (Germany), annual event since 2009 Founder and Artistic Director of “Streams,” International Festival for new spiritual and secular compositions in Brauweiler (Germany), 2010 and 2013 under “Schirmherrschaft” of the governor of the state Northrhinewestfalia, Dr. Jürgen Rüttgers.
 Co founder and chair of jury of the piano competition “Competition Internationale” in Albuquerque (UNM) and Santa Fe, 2005.
 Artistic Director of “Tage Neuer Musik” in Brauweiler (Germany) 2001.